0

 The Board of Directors examines the information provided by the interested parties, or which is available to the Company, to assess whether or not said requirements are met.

-When accepting the assignment, the members of the Supervisory Board examine the Model and formally agree to comply with the Code of Ethics and undertake to carry out the functions assigned ensuring the necessary continuity of action, and to immediately inform the Board of Directors of any event that will likely cause them to no longer meet the above requirements;
+When accepting the assignment, the members of the Supervisory Board examine the Model and formally agree to comply with the Code of Ethics and undertake to carry out the functions assigned ensuring the necessary continuity of action, and to immediately inform the Board of Directors of any event that will likely cause them to no longer meet the above requirements.

-After the appointed individuals accept their assignment, the decision is communicated at all levels of the organisation, through an internal memo;
+After the appointed individuals accept their assignment, the decision is communicated at all levels of the organisation, through an internal memo.

 The Supervisory Body has a term of office of three years.
 The term of office of the Supervisory Body is extended until renewal.